Scalable Reinforcement Post-Training Beyond Static Human Prompts: Evolving Alignment via Asymmetric Self-Play: Method

-Plainly, the creator finds most useful prompts and generate variants of them for preference optimization.
-One may relate this to \emph{evolution strategies}~\citep{schwefel1977evolutionsstrategien} which find the most promising species, then mutate and crossover, or to \emph{curriculum RL}~\citep{accel} which finds environments with high-regret levels, then edits within some distance.
-In this work, we do not seek a differentiable creator in this work; the creator is implemented in three steps as in Figure~\ref{fig:pipeline} to approximate regret maximization.
-See more in $\S$~\ref{app:theory}. \paragraph{Step 1: $\texttt{ info}(\cdot)$ -- \textnormal{\it estimate the informativeness}.} For each $\rvx$ in the prompt set $\calX_t$, we generate responses, annotate rewards and estimate a informativeness metric to $\rvx$ by Eq.~\ref{eq:info-proxy} (see also Table~\ref{tab:info-metric}). \paragraph{Step 2: $\texttt{ sample}(\cdot)$ -- \textnormal{\it weighted sampling for an informative subset}.} By using the informativeness metric as the weight, we sample an informative prompt subset $\calX_t^{\texttt{ info}}$ to be evolved later.
-This is similar to finding high-regret levels in curriculum RL~\citep{accel}. \paragraph{Step 3: $\texttt{ evolve}(\cdot)$ -- \textnormal{\it evolving for a proximal region of high-advantage prompts}.} Our algorithm is agnostic to and does not rely on any specific evolving method (see empirical evidence in~\secref{app:exp-evol}).
-We take \text{EvolInstruct}~\citep{wizardlm} as a default off-the-shelf method, which conducts in-depth (\ie adding constraints, deepening, concretising, complicating) and in-breadth evolving (\ie mutation) for prompts.
-Specifically, we iterate over each prompt in the $\calX_t^{\texttt{ info}}$, where each one is evolved to multiple variations, then optionally mix the newly generated prompts with a uniformly sampled buffer from $\calX_t$ to create $\calX_{t+1}$.
+Plainly, the creator finds most useful prompts and generate variants of them to approximate regret maximization. \paragraph{Step 1: $\texttt{ info}(\cdot)$ -- \textnormal{\it estimate the informativeness}.} For each $\rvx$ in the prompt set $\calX_t$, we generate responses, annotate rewards and estimate the informativeness of $\rvx$ by Eq.~\ref{eq:info}. \paragraph{Step 2: $\texttt{ sample}(\cdot)$ -- \textnormal{\it weighted sampling for an informative subset}.} By using the informativeness metric as the weight, we sample an informative subset $\calX_t^{\mathsf{ info}}$ to be evolved. \paragraph{Step 3: $\texttt{ evolve}(\cdot)$ -- \textnormal{\it evolving for high-regret prompts}.} \method\ is agnostic to and does not rely on any specific evolving method (see empirical evidence in~\secref{app:exp-evol}).
+We take~\citet{wizardlm} as a default baseline for offline RLHF, with in-depth and in-breadth instructions for prompt re-writing.
+As a side note, we discuss a useful technique below.